Christmas Dinner Shopping List

 Carefully take out the roasting dish and place your potatoes in the hot fat before putting the dish back in the oven.

-Boil your pre-prepared sprouts for five minutes then drain & plunge in cold water.
+Boil your pre-prepared sprouts for five minutes then drain and plunge in cold water.
 (Putting them in cold water stops the cooking process – as you will be frying these later you don’t want to over cook them).

 1 Hour to Go